 As you select your products on Silver.com, you have multiple options available to pay for your Silver Congo coins.
-We proudly accept Visa and MasterCard payments on credit and debit cards, but regretfully we do not accept AMEX or Discover at this time.
+We proudly accept all major credit and debit cards fir payment.
 There is no minimum purchase amount for credit/debit purchases, and the maximum is set at $5,000.

 Pay Pal and bank wire fund transfers are the newest forms of payment accepted by Silver.com.
 Both options come with instantaneous processing of your payment, allowing us to release your chosen products to our fulfillment department for faster packaging and shipping.
 As an added bonus, both options also come with much higher maximum purchase amounts, allowing you to invest more in precious metals.

 Silver.com offers a tiered shipping system that makes it affordable to ship your precious metal products based upon the total amount you’ve spent on Silver Congo coins today.
-All purchases below $299 come with $5.95 flat-rate shipping via USPS First-Class Mail.
-Orders from $300 to $999 come with $8.95 flat-rate shipping and USPS Priority shipping.
-Orders from $1,000 to $2,999 come with $12.95 flat-rate shipping via UPS Next Day air (in most cases).
+All purchases below $3,000 come with $5.95 flat-rate shipping.
 All orders above $3,000 earn you free shipping and insurance!